Stranger in a Strange Land: Fair Witness

 The profession of Fair Witness, invented for the novel, has been cited in such varied contexts as environmentalism, psychology, technology, digital signatures, and science, as well as in books on leadership and Sufism.
 A Fair Witness is an individual trained to observe events and report exactly what is seen and heard, making no extrapolations or assumptions.
 While wearing the Fair Witness uniform of a white robe, they are presumed to be observing and opining in their professional capacity.
 Works that refer to the Fair Witness emphasize the profession's impartiality, integrity, objectivity, and reliability.

-An example from the book illustrates the role of Fair Witness when Anne is asked what color a house is.
+An example from the book illustrates the role when Anne, a Fair Witness, is asked what color a house is.
 She answers, "It's white on this side."
 The character Jubal then explains, "You see?
 It doesn't occur to Anne to infer that the other side is white, too.
 All the King's horses couldn't force her to commit herself... unless she went there and looked – and even then she wouldn't assume that it stayed white after she left."